 The most important characteristic of the antigen is to be recognized as a foreign molecule for the individual.

 Recombinant protein as antigen

 - The most evolutionarily conserved molecules are not good antigens.
-An example of this are histones.
+An example of this is histones.

 - Proteins are the most immunogenic molecular type.
-Nucleic acids and lipids, on the other hand, are only immunogenic if they are joint to proteins or carbohydrates.
+Nucleic acids and lipids, on the other hand, are only immunogenic if they are joined to proteins or carbohydrates.

 - The chemical composition and sequence also influence.
 The more complex the sequence, the more immunogenic it will be.
 Very repetitive peptides have low immunological power.
 In the case of proteins, structure and folding also contribute to reactivity.